sagnik/pdsimplify/README.md

 ###Testing
 -----------
-The main class for the purpose of testing is `edu.ist.psu.sagnik.research.pdwriters.impl.ShowResults`.
+The main class for the purpose of testing is `edu.psu.sagnik.research.pdwriters.impl.ShowResults`.
 Run it with two arguments:

 1. The location of the PDF file. (default is `src/test/resources/LoremIpsum.pdf`)